-A Non Qualifying (NQ) score will be assessed for teams who do not meet the minimum criteria for each class level and/or who do not meet the criteria of the rules as written.
+A Non Qualifying (NQ) score will be assessed for teams who do not meet the minimum criteria for each class level and/ or who do not meet the criteria of the rules as written.
 While most areas of these rules identify when an action will result in an NQ, competitors are advised to carefully read the rules for words such as must and cannot.
 Those indicate areas where failing scores will be assessed.
+If the dog has timed out or indicated the wrong tube, in all Classes the Judge will indicate the position of a rat near the dog for a handler to reward/praise their dog.
+This final praise period must be brief.
+Dogs cannot be shown multiple rats, or asked to tunnel or climb.

-- 1. Dogs/handlers are immediately dismissed from the ring if: - a) The handler or dog takes any action in the ring which would result in that handler or dog written up for misconduct (dog aggression, handler aggression or unsportsmanlike behavior) - b) The handler curses in the ring. - c) The handler's cell phone/smart device audibly alerts or rings inside the ring. - d) The dog eliminates in the ring. - e) The Judge notices a collar on the dog (may be shown a rat for praise and reward). - f) The handler leaves a prong collar on the ground. - g) The dog destroys the course or the tunnel (other Lack of Control issues may also result in dismissal), see "Falling Bales and Tunnel Fails" on page 11 of the Judge Rulebook. - h) The Judge decides that in the interest of safety or for other substantial cause, the team must be dismissed. - 2.
-The dog/handler stay and complete their run and are told of their NQ at the end if an action causes a non-qualifying score but it is not grounds for instant dismissal.
-Some examples would be bowling the dog, handler patting/touching, leaning on, or stepping over a bale when not allowed, etc. When this occurs, the team can continue to hunt, and the Judge informs the team of the non-qualifying score (and why) at the end of the run.
+- 1. Dogs/handlers are dismissed from the ring but the dog is shown a rat for praise and reward if: - a) The handler leaves a covered prong collar on the ground or places it and it falls to the ground. - b) The collar/harness is not removed prior to leaving the start box. - c) Other safety reasons as determined by the rules or the Judge. - 2.
+Dogs/handlers are immediately dismissed from the ring without being shown a rat if: - a) The handler or dog takes any action in the ring which would result in that handler or dog written up for misconduct (dog aggression, handler aggression or unsportsmanlike behavior) - b) The handler curses in the ring or verbally and/or physically abuses their dog or any ring crew. - c) The handler's cell phone/smart device (other than a needed medical device) audibly or visibly alerts or rings inside the ring. - d) The dog eliminates in the ring. - e) A Bitch in Season loses her pants. - f) The dog shows Lack of Control (see "Lack of Control." on page 15 and "Falling Bales and Tunnel Fails" on page 11 of the Judge Rulebook.) - g) The Judge decides that in the interest of safety or for other substantial cause, the team must be dismissed. - 3.
+The dog/handler stay and complete their run and are told of their NQ at the end if: - a) An action causes a non-qualifying score but it is not grounds for instant dismissal.
+Some examples would be bowling the dog, handler patting/touching, leaning on, or stepping on/over a bale when not allowed, the handler carrying their leash in their hand, tipping a tube more than 45 degrees, etc. When this occurs, the team can continue to hunt, and the Judge informs the team of the non-qualifying score (and why) at the end of the run.